Davey Todd: Isle of Man TT career

 Todd made his Isle of Man TT debut in 2018.
 In his first year, he quickly established himself as a strong competitor, becoming the second-fastest newcomer in TT history with an average lap speed of 128.379 mph.
-That year, he achieved a 10th place finish in the Superstock TT, averaging 126.047 mph, and secured top-12 finishes in both the Supersport TT and Senior TT races.
+That year, he achieved a tenth place finish in the Superstock TT, averaging 126.047 mph, and secured top-12 finishes in both the Supersport TT and Senior TT races.

 In 2019, Todd continued to build on his performances, achieving a sixth-place finish in the Senior TT with an average lap speed of 131.491 mph.
 He also secured top-10 finishes in the Superbike, Supersport, and Superstock races, showing consistent improvement.
 Additionally, Todd competed in the Supertwin TT but retired his Norton motorcycle at the pits.
-He also took part in the SES TT Zero electric race as a replacement rider for the University of Nottingham team, stepping in after the passing of Daley Mathison, and was recorded in third position at Glen Helen during the race.
+He also took part in the SES TT Zero electric race as a replacement rider for the University of Nottingham team, stepping in after the death of Daley Mathison, and was recorded in third position at Glen Helen during the race.

 In the 2025 Superbike TT, Todd secured his first victory in the category.
 Riding for his own 8TEN Racing team, co-owned by multiple-time TT winner Peter Hickman, he maintained a consistent pace throughout the race, holding off Michael Dunlop, who finished just 1.296 seconds behind.